Suhruda666/learning-git/README.md

 c) bug/story-number
 d) story-number

-##How to create a branch?
+##Common GIT commands

+$git branch                       // shows list of branches and current branch
+$git branch branchName             // creates a branch from the main branch
+$git checkout branchName       // switches to the created branch
-$git checkout branchName          // creates a new branch from the main branch as source
+$git checkout -b branchName          // creates a new branch from the main branch as source and switches to the created branch

+git and linux are like oceans, infinite things are there to learn.
+Both of them are created by the same person : Linus Torvalds